"Lovely trip to Larne"

-'Alwyn' travelled Cairnryan Larne with P&O Irish Sea on European Causeway
+'Jennifer' travelled Cairnryan Larne with P&O Irish Sea on European Highlander

-'Anonymous' travelled Cairnryan Larne with P&O Irish Sea on European Highlander
+'Anonymous' travelled Cairnryan Larne with P&O Irish Sea on European Causeway

-'John' travelled Cairnryan Larne with P&O Irish Sea on European Causeway
+'Sylvia' travelled Cairnryan Larne with P&O Irish Sea on European Highlander

 We get live Cairnryan to Larne ferry prices directly from ferry company reservation systems and compare all options ensuring you find the best deal for your crossing.
 Getting a price and booking your ferry ticket to Northern Ireland couldn’t be easier!Choose Cairnryan Larne or an alternative ferry to Northern Ireland from our fare search now and discover how easy it is to make your ferry reservation.

 Prices shown represent the average one way price paid by our customers.
 The most common booking on the Cairnryan Larne route is a car and 2 passengers.